Networking & port forwarding

 :80or:443directly. - The Add-rule dialog accepts any value from 1 to 65535, but a host port below 1024 will fail to bind at VM start time with a bind error in the logs.
 The rule itself is accepted - the failure happens when QEMU or the vsock forwarder tries to open the socket.

 Forward to a high host port instead of the standard one: map host 8080 to guest 80, and host 8443 to guest 443.
-Services inside the guest can still listen on port 80 or 443 as usual - only the host-side port is restricted.
+A daemon running as guest-root can still listen on 80 or 443.
+A rootless Podman or Docker container is the exception: its published port is also subject to the ≥1024 limit inside the guest, so publish to a high guest port too - e.g. a Pi-hole DNS container on guest 5353/udp, forwarded to host 5353, with LAN clients pointed at <phone-ip>:5353.

 # Forward a web server on guest :80 to a high host port